 - NIST SP 800-171

 Generally, CMMC unifies all the control-points of such security requirements into a single conducive structure.
-Also, it is a more straightforward process that eliminates all the complexities of previous certification standards.
+It is a more straightforward process that eliminates all the complexities of previous certification standards.

 When Will CMMC Compliance Be Mandatory?